Note: This policy is subject to change at any time. Please check all AmeriStudent Policies on a regular basis for updates.

 Where informal methods of resolving the matter do not satisfy the Student or Host or are inappropriate, and the grounds and context of the complaint require further investigation, a formal process will be instigated if this is what the complainant requests.

 At all stages in this process the Student or Host are entitled to have a support person present.
-A Student may prefer to have an interpreter or friend whose English is at a higher level than their own.
+A Guest may prefer to have an interpreter or friend whose English is at a higher level than their own.
 The support person is not an advocate and should not advocate on behalf of the Student.
 Similarly, if a Host is more comfortable with a support person then this must be allowed.

 Procedures for Dealing with Complaints

 · Respect and give prompt attention to complaints

 · Assist the Student or Host to evaluate their options and choose a strategy for addressing the issue

 · Discuss the complaint with a fair, non-judgmental attitude

 · Attempt to resolve the complaint with the parties concerned if appropriate

 · Ensure that a complaint is dealt with as quickly as possible

 During the initial interview with the Guest and Host, seek information from them including: